GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 3. Satellite data for this extent will be downloaded to your PC.
 This data can now be loaded into GIS software like QGIS or ArcGIS.

 .. note::
-   Data will be exported at the resolution of the DEA Maps window.
+   Data will be exported at low resolution based on the zoom of the DEA Maps window.
 To access the original high resolution data, please use the `DEA Sandbox <Sandbox/sandbox.rst>`_ or `NCI <NCI/README.rst>`_ analysis environments.

 Sharing and printing